PradeepJ0710/point_of_sale_demo/README.md

 # Point of Sale (POS) Demo Application

 This application is an offline-capable Point of Sale (POS) system designed to streamline retail operations.
-It demonstrates a complete checkout flow—from browsing a menu to processing payments and reviewing order history—built with modern mobile application standards.
+It demonstrates a complete checkout flow, from browsing a menu to processing payments and reviewing order history, built with modern mobile application standards.

 ## Technology Stack